trizen/raku-rosettacode/programming_tasks/T/Topological_sort.md

-Some differences from the Perl 5 version include use of formal parameters; use of <tt>»</tt> as a "hyper" operator, that is, a parallelizable implicit loop; and use of normal lambda-like notation to bind loop parameters, so we can have multiple loop parameters bound on each iteration.
-Also, since <tt>=&gt;</tt> is now a real pair composer rather than a synonym for comma, the data can be represented with real pair notation that points to quoted word lists delimited by angle brackets rather than <tt>[qw(...)]</tt>.
+Some differences from the Perl 5 version include use of formal parameters; use of `»` as a "hyper" operator, that is, a parallelizable implicit loop; and use of normal lambda-like notation to bind loop parameters, so we can have multiple loop parameters bound on each iteration.
+Also, since `=&gt;` is now a real pair composer rather than a synonym for comma, the data can be represented with real pair notation that points to quoted word lists delimited by angle brackets rather than `[qw(...)]`.